powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 Defines if the loadflow uses DC detailed component and computes an AC DC loadflow

 If `true`, the network supports DC detailed components, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.
+Currently, the network shall contain only one AC island, but the number of embedded DC islands is not restricted.

 If `false`, the loadflow is the classic one, without DC detailed components.